-We are registering the shares offered by the selling shareholders hereunder pursuant to covenants and contractual registration rights contained in the Registration Rights Agreement, dated as of May 1, 1996, between EMCORE and the investors named therein relating to a private placement, the Registration Rights Agreement, dated as of December 5, 1997, by and among the Company and the holders named therein relating to the acquisition of MicroOptical Devices, Inc., the Registration Rights Agreement, dated November 30, 1998 by and between the Company, Hakuto, UMI and UTC relating to the purchase of Series I Redeemable Convertible Preferred Stock, and certain other agreements between the Company and GE Capital Equity Investments, Inc., relating to the joint venture with General Electric Lighting (collectively, the "Registration Rights Agreements").
-The selling shareholders may sell all, some or none of the shares of EMCORE common stock offered by this prospectus from time to time directly to purchasers in one or more transactions.
-The selling shareholders will act independently of us in making decisions with respect to the timing, manner and size of each sale.
+EMCORE is registering the shares offered by the selling shareholder hereunder pursuant to certain covenants and contractual registration rights granted to GE Capital Equity Investments, Inc. The selling shareholder may sell all, some or none of the shares of EMCORE common stock offered by this prospectus from time to time directly to purchasers in one or more transactions.
+The selling shareholder will act independently of us in making decisions with respect to the timing, manner and size of each sale.
 Sales may be made on the Nasdaq National Market or in private transactions or in a combination of such methods of sale.
-Such transactions may be at a fixed price, which may be changed, or at varying prices determined at the time of such securities or by agreement between such holders and underwriters or dealers who may receive fees of commissions in connection therewith.
+Such transactions may be at a fixed price, which may be changed, or at varying prices determined at the time of sale or at negotiated prices.
+Such prices will be determined by the holder of such securities or by agreement between such holder and underwriters or dealers who may receive fees of commissions in connection therewith.

-Any of the selling shareholders may from time to time offer shares of EMCORE common stock beneficially owned by them through underwriters, dealers or agents, who may receive compensation in the form of underwriting discounts, commissions or concessions from the selling shareholders and the purchasers of the shares for whom they may act as agent.
-Each selling shareholder will be responsible for payment of commissions, concessions and discounts of underwriters, dealers or agents.
-The aggregate proceeds of the selling shareholders from the sale of the shares of EMCORE common stock offered by them will be the purchase price of such shares less discounts and commissions, if any.
-Each of the selling shareholders reserves the right to accept and, together with their agents from time to time to reject, in whole or in part, any proposed purchase of shares to be made directly or through agents.
-We will not receive any of the proceeds from this offering.
-Alternatively, the selling shareholders may sell all or a portion of the shares of EMCORE common stock beneficially owned by them and offered hereby from time to time on any exchange on which the securities are listed on terms to be determined at the times of such sales.
-The selling shareholders may also make private sales directly or through a broker or brokers.
+The selling shareholder may from time to time offer shares of EMCORE common stock beneficially owned by the selling shareholder through underwriters, dealers or agents, who may receive compensation in the form of underwriting discounts, commissions or concessions from the selling shareholder and the purchasers of the shares for whom they may act as agent.
+The selling shareholder will be responsible for payment of commissions, concessions and discounts of underwriters, dealers or agents.
+The aggregate proceeds to the selling shareholder from the sale of the shares of EMCORE common stock offered by the selling shareholder will be the purchase price of such shares less discounts and commissions, if any.
+The selling shareholder reserves the right to accept and, together with their agents from time to time to reject, in whole or in part, any proposed purchase of shares to be made directly or through agents.
+EMCORE will not receive any of the proceeds from this offering.
+Alternatively, the selling shareholder may sell all or a portion of the shares of EMCORE common stock beneficially owned by the selling shareholder and offered hereby from time to time on any exchange on which the securities are listed on terms to be determined at the times of such sales.
+The selling shareholder may also make private sales directly or through a broker or brokers.
 Transactions through broker-dealers may, including block trades in which brokers or dealers will attempt to sell the shares of EMCORE common stock as agent but may position and resell the block as principal to facilitate the transaction, or one or more underwritten offerings on a firm commitment or best effort basis.

-From time to time, the selling shareholders may transfer, pledge, distribute, donate or assign shares of EMCORE common stock to lenders or others and each of such persons will be deemed to be a "selling shareholder" for purposes of the prospectus.
-The number of the selling shareholders' shares beneficially owned by a selling shareholder who transfers, pledges, distributes donates or assigns shares of EMCORE common stock will decrease as and when they take such actions.
-The plan of distribution for selling shareholders' shares sold hereunder will otherwise remain unchanged, except that the transferees, pledgees, distributees, donees or other successors will be selling shareholders hereunder.
+From time to time, the selling shareholder may transfer, pledge, donate or assign shares of EMCORE common stock to lenders or others and each of such persons will be deemed to be a "selling shareholder" for purposes of the prospectus.
+The number of the selling shareholder's shares beneficially owned by the selling shareholder who transfers, pledges, distributes, donates or assigns shares of EMCORE common stock will decrease as and when they take such actions.
+The plan of distribution for the selling shareholder's shares sold hereunder will otherwise remain unchanged, except that the transferees, pledgees, donees or other successors will be selling shareholders hereunder.